 Introduction

 The postal sector is significant in its role as a contributor to urban air quality issues.
-Simultaneously, operators must meet the needs of ever-growing e-commerce demand, which spiked significantly in 2020 during the COVID-19 pandemic and is set to remain higher in the long term.
+Simultaneously, operators must meet the needs of ever-growing e-commerce demand.
 Levels of air pollution in cities can sometimes reach toxic levels, hence a rapidly changing regulatory environment.
 In this climate, it is therefore crucial that we address our contribution to healthy urban spaces.

 ‘Emissions to air’ in the context of our programme refers to NOX, SOX, and particulate matter, and excludes carbon dioxide.
 ‘Air quality’ and ‘air pollution’ refer to the impact of these emissions specifically.
 By addressing air quality separately to climate change and resource efficiency, we are emphasising the consequences of our operations on human health, as well as on the environment.